mximenes88/bloc-chat-react/README.md

-**BLOC Chat** -- Front-end Project
+#### Chatty App -- The new way to chat!

-Bloc Chat is a real-time chat application using Firebase, ReactJS and Javascript.
+Chatty App is a real-time chat application using Firebase, ReactJS and Javascript.

-Allow users to connect and enter different chat rooms.
+ It allow users to connect and enter different chat rooms and to send/receive messages in real time.